Hapag-Lloyd: Norddeutscher Lloyd

 Norddeutscher Lloyd (NDL) was formed in 1857 in the City-State of Bremen, offering passenger and cargo transportation between Bremen and New York, with an emphasis on emigration to the United States.
 Service started in June 1858 with the Bremen, the first of four steamships, and the company established its American base at Hoboken, New Jersey.
 NDL eventually built a large fleet of ships that carried many thousands of emigrants westwards, with around 218,000 passengers transported across the Atlantic in 1913 alone.

 The outbreak of World War I resulted in the internment of 32 vessels in US ports, a status later changed to confiscation when the US entered the war in 1917.
-Likewise, its Hoboken base was confiscated, and turned over to the US Navy, which used it as a transshipping point for the duration.
-As with HAPAG, those NDL ships surviving the war were eventually confiscated as reparation, leaving the company to start over from scratch.
+Likewise, its Hoboken base was confiscated and turned over to the US Navy, which used it as a transshipping point for the duration of the war.
+As with HAPAG, the NDL ships surviving the war were eventually confiscated as reparation, leaving the company to start over from scratch.

-US-Operations were resumed in 1922, when NDL was able to purchase its former base from the United States Alien Property Administrator.
-NDL launched a new Bremen and Europa in 1929–30.
+US operations were resumed in 1922, when NDL was able to purchase its former base from the United States Alien Property Administrator.
+NDL took delivery of new liners Bremen and Europa in 1929–30.

 During World War II, NDL repeated its World War I experience, with some parts of its fleet again being interned at the outbreak of the war, while a number of vessels remained under NDL control.
 One such exception was the Bremen, which raced across the Atlantic, and achieved protection at Murmansk in 1939, before eventually making a dash for Bremerhaven, where she was ultimately destroyed by a fire in 1941.